Reasoning: Propaganda, Conspiracy Theory, Poor Sources, Hate

 Media Type: Website

 Stares at the World is an Alt-Right blog founded by Davis M.J.
 Aurini.
-According his about page he studied history at McMaster University, he served as an Infantry soldier in the Canadian Forces and with his own words he is “a Scholar, Author, Film Maker, and a God fearing Catholic, who loves women for their illogical nature.”
-He also has bio with IMDB.
+He studied history at McMaster University; he served as an Infantry soldier in the Canadian Forces, according to his about page.
+In his own words, he is “a Scholar, Author, Film Maker, and a God-fearing Catholic, who loves women for their illogical nature.”
+He also has a bio with IMDB.

 Funded by / Ownership

 David Aurini presumably owns the blog.
 Donations generate revenue.

 Aurini, according to Rationalwiki, is a “race realist” (which he insists isn’t “racism”), white nationalist, neo-reactionary, vlogger, and novelist.”
 They describe his Vlogs as “His vlog posts typically deal in misogyny, evolutionary psychology, and complaints about white knights, along with some healthy fascist fanfare and racism for good measure.”

 Stares at the World blog covers such topics as Politics, Science Fiction, Theology, And Women.
 Davis M.J.
 Aurini also publishes misogynist videos about women such as: “The Most Decadent Sluts Since the Fall of Rome.”
 According to The Daily Dot article, Davis M.J.
 Aurini also contributes to blogger and men’s rights activist Roosh.
 Davis M.J.
 Aurini also produces videos for a fee under Aurinis-Insight.

 In review, Stares at the World publishes stories (vlogs) with loaded emotional headlines that lean strongly right such as: “A Donald Trump Victory is Vital for Our Future.”
 Further, most articles/vlogs are typically sourced through quotes rather than linking.